TheSiteshKumar/next-js/24-context-api-in-next - Copy/README.md

 ### Context API to the Rescue!

-With Context API, we create a " store" that any component can access directly, without prop drilling.
+With Context API, we create a "global store" that any component can access directly, without prop drilling.

 ```jsx
 // ✅ Good: Context API approach